-The summer travel season officially begins Memorial Day weekend but because of high gas prices and tighter budgets many families are being forced to rethink their vacation plans.
-In an attempt to save money, many families are considering taking “staycations” or staying closer to home which would eliminate expensive airfare, baggage fees, and hotel fees.
+The summer travel season officially begins Memorial Day weekend, but because of high gas prices and tighter budgets many families are being forced to rethink their vacation plans.
+In an attempt to save money, many families are considering staying closer to home which would eliminate expensive airfare, baggage fees, and hotel fees.

-Are you looking for fun, free and low cost ideas that are close to home?
+Are you looking for fun, free ideas that are close to home?
 New Jersey offers many attractions that fit the bill.
-I have compiled a list of free and low cost ideas of things to do in New Jersey.
+I have compiled a list of some wonderful free things to do in New Jersey this summer.

 Cattus Island County Park is housed on approximately 530 acres of land in Toms River, NJ.
 It’s not a real island, however, it features walking trails, a butterfly garden, picnic areas, a playground and an environmental center.

 The Cohanzick Zoo, which was established in 1934, is considered to be New Jersey’s first zoo.
-It is somewhat small and is located in the city of Bridgeton, NJ.
+It is somewhat small.
 It sits on 15 acres of land and is home to approximately 100 animals.

 The Great Swamp is not all swamp land.
 Instead, it is a mix of meadows, marshes, and woods.
 It is home to more that 200 different wildlife species.
 It is a great destination for nature lovers and photographers.